 Express 0-0 SC Villa

-The highly anticipated Kampala Derby between rivals Express and SC Villa ended in a barren stalemate at Mutesa II stadium, Wankulukuku soggy pitch.
+The highly anticipated Kampala derby between StarTimes Uganda Premier League (SUPL) traditional giants Express and SC Villa produced a goalless draw at Muteesa II Stadium, Wankulukuku on Saturday.